telerik/justmock-docs/getting-started/visual-studio-extension.md

 You can enable the profiler using the shortcuts `Ctrl+Shift+[` and `Ctrl+Shift+]`.

 ## Profiler Options
 Opens the Profiler Runtime Options from where you can configure what exactly should be instrumented by the JustMock profiler.
 Here are the available options:

-### On Demand Instrumentation enabled
+### On Demand Instrumentation Enabled
 Controls whether the JustMock Profiler will insert the required code (code instrumentation) to work on demand.
-With other words, only when a mock object is created or when an arrangement is made.
 Enabling this option will lead to significantly faster execution time.

-This feature is still in Beta.
+>note This feature is still in Beta.

 Because not all methods will be instrumented two functional breaking changes arise: